- Home >

 Electronic Systems Technology Certificate

-The program prepares students to meet the demands of a career in Electro-mechanical technology combining electrical circuits and mechanical technology.
+The program prepares students to meet the demands of a career in electro-mechanical technology combining electrical circuits and mechanical technology.
 The program prepares students to operate, test, and maintain modern integrated electro-mechanical systems.
 In addition to quality classroom and laboratory instruction, students will gain real-world experiences through internship opportunities.

 Code | Title | Hours |